Ford says hybrid police car catches bad guys, saves gas too

 Police cars spend much of their days idling by the side of a road, and that’s where the hybrid has a true advantage, Ford said.
 The gas engine will shut off at idle with the battery handling the electrical load for flashers, radios and other items.
 It will restart to recharge the battery.

 Ford said at $2.50 per gallon for gas, the hybrid would save a police department $3,877 per year in fuel costs per vehicle.
-The price of the hybrid, available in the fall of 2018, isn’t being released just yet.
+The price of the hybrid, available in the summer of 2018, isn’t being released just yet.

 Ford was to unveil the police car Monday with press conferences in New York and Los Angeles.
 One already has been outfitted to look like a Los Angeles police cruiser.

-Note: This story has been corrected to show that the hybrid police car will be available in the summer of 2018 instead of the fall.